At this step, I must tell you that your path is almost over.

 Big artists always have a shortage of time.
 They have a very tight schedule, so they don’t have time to go to mixing sessions because it takes a lot of time.

-Usually, the recording studios or the artist himself send the multitrack session to a mixing engineer and then the mixing engineer will send the finished project to the artist, so the whole team (artist, producer etc) will listen to it and give the revisions to the mixing engineer.
+Usually, the recording studios or the artist himself sends the multitrack session to a mixing engineer and then the mixing engineer will send the finished project to the artist, so the whole team (artist, producer etc.) will listen to it and give the revisions to the mixing engineer.

 Usually 2-3 sessions of revisions is enough.